kkasperczyk-no/connectedhomeip/docs/guides/nrfconnect_examples_configuration.md

 **Commissioning with NFC support**

-You can configure the Matter protocol to use NFC tag for commissioning, instead of the default QR code.
+You can configure the Matter protocol to use an NFC tag for commissioning, instead of using a QR code, which is the default configuration.

 To enable NFC for commissioning and share the onboarding payload in an NFC tag, set the `CONFIG_CHIP_NFC_COMMISSIONING` option.

 **Logging**

-You can enable logging for both the stack and Zephyr’s [Logging](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/reference/logging/index.html#logging-api) API, by setting `CONFIG_LOG` option.
+You can enable logging for both the stack and Zephyr’s [Logging](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/reference/logging/index.html#logging-api) API by setting the `CONFIG_LOG` option.

 Zephyr allows you to configure log levels of different software modules independently.
-To change the log level configuration for Matter module set one of the available options:
+To change the log level configuration for the Matter module, set one of the available options:
 - `CONFIG_MATTER_LOG_LEVEL_ERR`
 - `CONFIG_MATTER_LOG_LEVEL_INFO`
 - `CONFIG_MATTER_LOG_LEVEL_DBG`